cnanders/matlab-instrument-control/README.md

 	- “Abs/Raw” Toggle toggles the display values between using and not using the offset stored during the last “Set Val” (see previous item)
 	- Range display shows the allowed range of the `device`.
 Updates when units change
 		- Configurable with `mic.config.GetSetNumber`
+	- “Device” toggle that allows channeling all device calls through a “virtual” `device`.
+This is useful during the development phase before harware is available.
+		- The “virtual” `device`, which `mic.ui.device.GetSetNumber` creates automatically, is an instance of `mic.device.GetSetNumber`.
+It implements `mic.interface.device.GetSetNumber` and behaves like real hardware; e.g., it takes time to get to a target value.

 ### `mic.ui.device.GetSetLogical`